Skellam Random Fields and Their Fractional Variants: Abstract

 \section{Abstract}

-We study a Skellam point process on $\mathbb{R}^M_+$, $M\ge1$.
-For $M=2$, it reduces to a Skellam random field on plane which is a two parameter L\'evy process with rectangular increment.
-A weak convergent result is obtained for it.
-Further, we consider three fractional variants of Skellam random field on positive quadrant of plane.
-Their point probabilities, associated governing equations, and other distributional properties are studied in detail.
-Later, we consider an integral of Skellam random field over rectangle and derive a scaled compound Poisson field characterization for it.
+We study some Skellam-type spatial point processes.
+As a particular case, we consider a Skellam random field (SRF) on the positive quadrant of the plane, which is a two parameter L\'evy process with rectangular increments.
+A weak convergence result is obtained for the SRF.
+The Riemann-Liouville integral of the SRF over finite rectangles is analyzed.
+We derive a scaled compound Poisson field characterization for the Riemann integral of the SRF.
+Also, an explicit expression of its characteristic function is obtained.
+Later, we consider three fractional variants of the two parameter SRF.
+Their point probabilities, associated governing equations, and various other distributional properties are analyzed.